 - Your initial interest rate may be lower than a fixed rate mortgage.

 - Your rate may decrease with market rates.

 - Your monthly payment may decrease.

 - You can set caps on rate increases and payment limits.

 - Your rate may increase with market rates.

 - Your monthly payment may increase.

-- Payment caps may lead to negative amortization, which is when payments aren’t covering interest on the loan.
+- Payment caps may lead to negotiate amortization, which is when payments aren't covering interest on the loan.

 Contact us today to get pre-qualified.
 A licensed loan officer will help you to understand all your options and will walk you through the financing process from start to finish.